Elaka349/Water-Cleaning-Robot/README.md

 ## 📌 Project Overview

-The **Water Cleaning Robot** is an embedded-system-based project designed to reduce manual effort involved in collecting floating waste from water surfaces.
+The **Water Cleaning Robot** is an embedded-systems-based project designed to reduce manual effort involved in collecting floating waste from water surfaces.

-The system uses an Arduino-controlled mechanism and DC motors to operate the robot and collect waste efficiently.
+The project focuses on developing a DC motor-driven waste collection mechanism for efficient waste pickup and operation.

 ## 🎯 Objectives

 - Reduce manual effort in water cleaning
 - Develop a mechanism for collecting floating waste
-- Use DC motors for movement and operation
+- Use DC motors for waste collection and operation
-- Design an efficient waste collection mechanism
+- Design an efficient waste pickup mechanism
 - Apply embedded systems concepts to an environmental application

 ## ⚙️ How It Works

-1. The Arduino controls the operation of the system.
+1. The system uses an Arduino-based control setup.
-2. DC motors drive the required mechanical movement.
+2. DC motors operate the waste collection mechanism.
-3. The waste collection mechanism moves through the water surface.
+3. The mechanism moves through the water surface.
-4. Floating waste is collected using the designed mechanism.
+4. Floating waste is collected using the designed pickup mechanism.
-5. The system helps reduce manual effort during waste collection.
+5. The system helps reduce manual effort involved in waste collection.

 ## 🛠️ Technologies Used